-The Patchbay/Router page allows you to connect each of the Delta 66's hardware outputs (2 pairs of analog outputs and 1 pair of digital output channels) to specific audio sources within the Delta 66 board.
+The Patchbay/Router page allows you to connect each of the Delta TDIF's hardware outputs (4 pairs of TDIF outputs and 1 pair of analog output channels that is identical to the S/PDIF digital output) to specific audio sources within the Delta TDIF board.
 To display this page, click the "Patchbay/Router" tab of the Delta Control Panel.

 ON THE MAC: Please substitute the name "SM/ASIO" where referrences are made to "WavOut."
 SM/ASIO are the software outputs on the Mac, while WavOut are the software outputs on the PC.
-Substitute "Windows multimedia applet" with "Sound Manager Applet."

-The leftmost vertical column of Patchbay/Router page, "H/W Out 1/2," connects this hardware analog stereo pair to one of six stereo sources:
+The leftmost vertical column of Patchbay/Router page, "H/W Out 1/2," connects this TDIF stereo pair to one of eight stereo sources:

-- 1. The default setting, "WavOut 1/2", connects ports OUT1 and OUT2 to your music software or Windows multimedia applet.
-In other words, when music software plays audio to the device named "WavOut 1/2 Delta-66" it will be routed directly to the "hardware" analog outputs 1 & 2 of your Delta 66's breakout box. - 2.
-The second option, "Monitor Mixer," connects ports OUT1 and OUT2 to the outputs of the Delta 66 monitor mixer.
-For more information of the capabilities of the monitor mixer, please see the section "Monitor Mixer Page."

-- 3. The third option, "S/PDIF In," connects ports OUT1 and OUT2 directly to the hardware S/PDIF input on the Delta 66 PCI host card.
+- 1. The default setting, "WavOut 1/2", connects TDIF ports OUT1 and OUT2 to your music software or Windows multimedia applet.
+In other words, when music software plays audio to the device named "WavOut 1/2 Delta-TDIF" it will be routed directly to the "hardware" TDIF outputs 1 & 2 of your TDIF 25-pin connector. - 2.
+The second option, "Monitor Mixer", connects TDIF ports OUT1 and OUT2 to the outputs of the Delta TDIF monitor mixer.
+For more information of the capabilities of the monitor mixer, please see the section "Monitor Mixer Page". - 3.
+The third option, "SP/ANA In", connects TDIF ports OUT1 and OUT2 directly to the hardware Analog or S/PDIF inputs on the Delta TDIF PCI host card (whichever input is selected in the Hardware Settings page will be the active input).
 The left channel of the S/PDIF In is routed to OUT1 and the right channel of the S/PDIF In is routed to OUT2. - 4.
-The fourth option, "S/PDIF In (L/R Rev.)," functions identically to the third option, except that the left and right channels are swapped.
-Therefore in this mode, the left channel of the S/PDIF In is routed to OUT2 and the right channel of the S/PDIF In is routed to OUT1.
-Note that this option is solely for monitoring/mixing purposes the S/PDIF In will not record in reverse when this option is checked. - 5.
-Selections five and six connect the hardware analog inputs 1 & 2 or 3 & 4 (respectively) directly to the Delta 66's hardware analog outputs 1 & 2.
+The fourth option, "SP/ANA In (L/R Rev.)", functions identically to the third option, except that the left and right channels are swapped.
+Therefore in this mode, the left channel of the Analog or S/PDIF input (as selected in the Hardware Settings page) is routed to OUT2 and the right channel of the Analog or S/PDIF input is routed to OUT1. - 5.
+Selections five through eight connect the hardware TDIF inputs 1 & 2, 3 & 4, 5 & 6, or 7 & 8 (respectively) directly to the Delta card's hardware TDIF outputs 1 & 2.
 For example, if "H/W In 1/2" were selected, any signal present at the IN1 port will be copied to OUT1, and any signal present at the IN2 port will be copied to OUT2.
-This same behavior applies to "H/W In 3/4" when selected.
+This same behavior applies to "H/W In 3/4", "H/W In 5/6", and "H/W In 7/8" when selected.